naenumtou/dataScienceLab/README.md

 * `reExample.py`: The regular expression (RegEx) by python.
 To deal with text mining for NLP.
 * `twitterIO.ipynb`: The TwitterIO data analytics to find inside topic of fake accounts by Information Operation (IO).
 * `twitterIOLSA.ipynb`: The topic modelling of TwitterIO Dataset using LSA Model.

+## PySpark
+* `PySparkUsedcarData.ipynb`: The basic data processing using PySpark library.

 ## Others
 * `RVModelRandomForest.ipynb`: The used car residual values model using Random Forest Regression with Double Declining Balance (DDB) function.